jennymhkao/home/_posts/2022-02-03-LED earrings.md

 We had to figure out which side of the LED was the anode (long-side) of the wire.
 Then, bending the anode side slightly, I lined up another LED with the same side.
 ![Illustrate](/assets/images/graphics.png)

 We used a soldering iron and soldering wire to solder the end of the legs together.
 Soldering them together one-by-one and to the earring hook, it slowly turned into a beautiful masterpiece.
-The wires together become slots to hold the lithium battery cell.
+The wires together are shaped into slots to hold the lithium battery cell.
 ![Assemble](/assets/images/earrings-3.png)

 And Voila!
 Earrings are charged and ready to party.